 After first performing alongside one another with their respective bands in 2022, Jane Harms and Donna Allen cemented their collaboration on a US tour in the fall of 2023, providing a mixture of improvised and scored accompaniment to one another's songs from New York to Nebraska.

 By combining text and soundscape, Markus Floats attempts to offer a listening experience grounded in anarchist thought, meditation, poetry and electroacoustic exploration.
+Markus will be joined on stage by James Goddard.

 Purchase VNM festival pass here.